The Artist

 THE ARTIST

-Fay's watercolours draw inspiration from the beauty of the West Country and are distinctive for their vibrant colour combinations.
-This is also seen in her floral art available as original watercolours and acrylics and as a range of popular greetings cards.
-Her paintings sell through exhibitions and galleries and may also be purchased via this website.
+Fay's watercolours draw inspiration from their beauty and are distinctive for their lively colour combinations.
+Her paintings sell through exhibitions and galleries.
 Her initial following in the South West has now extended in the UK and overseas to France, Canada and the USA.

 Fay has been awarded a "Highly Commended" artist by the EAC Art Awards in 1997, 1998, and 2001.
 She has successfully exhibited in the prestigious Mall Galleries, London, and her work has been published in the UK.